Itinerary Map

 Day 4 - Thursday 27 March 2025

-We start the day off with a visit to Toyosu Fish Market, the largest wholesale fish market in the world, after which we will have a Sushi Making lesson, conducted by a professional sushi chef.
+We start the day off today with a visit to Toyosu Fish Market, the largest wholesale fish market in the world, after which we will have a Sushi-making lesson, conducted by a professional sushi chef.

-You have the rest of the day free at leisure until 5:30PM, free time for shopping.
+We have the rest of the day free at leisure.

-From 5:30PM, you will be taken to dinner on board a Yakatabune (Japanese style houseboat), with a cruise on Tokyo Bay.
+This evening we will be taken to dinner on board a Yakatabune (Japanese-style houseboat), with a cruise on Tokyo Bay.

 Overnight - Daiwa Roynet Hotel Nishi Shinjuku Premier (or similar)